BoiMat/Multi-View-Stereo-Reconstruction/README.md

 - **Windows**: For Windows users, a `.bat` script called `run_colmap.bat` is provided to facilitate running COLMAP using the pre-built binaries.
 Place the `run_colmap.bat` file in the same folder as the COLMAP binaries.
 Then, simply execute the script and follow the example instructions.

 - **Linux/Mac**: follow the official COLMAP documentation to install and run COLMAP on Linux or Mac systems.

+### GBi-Net and MVSFormer Reconstruction

+In the `src` folder, you will find two subfolders: `gbinet` and `mvsformer`.
+These folders contain additional files and scripts that should be added after completing the installation as instructed on the original GitHub pages of GBi-Net and MVSFormer.
+These additional files include custom configurations and any modifications necessary to run the models with our custom dataset.
+Follow the installation instructions on the respective GitHub pages first, and then incorporate the contents of these subfolders to complete the setup.